 For collectors of modest means, certain Herbert rookie cards will be prohibitively expensive (such as the Panini National Treasures Patch Auto).
 However, Herbert rookie cards are available to investors of all means, with the Panini Mosaic RC #204 being one of the more affordable options.

-Whichever Herbert rookie card you choose, just make sure to invest sooner rather than later.
+Whichever Herbert rookie card you choose, invest sooner rather than later.
 As Pac said: “Get while the getting is good.”

-When the next NFL season closes, Justin Herbert cards may have already doubled in value.
+When the next NFL season closes, Justin Herbert’s cards may have already doubled in value.
 The rising tide of Justin Herbert’s continued ascendance should lift all boats.